Challenges of the 12 Disciples

 “A servant is not greater than his master,”

 As a result, if Jesus was tempted, His disciples would be tempted as well.
 The question remains, though, what or who gives temptation? – Who tempts Jesus’ disciples?
 The devil is the one who tempts – (Matthew 4:1; Mark 1:13, Luke 4:2.)
 How does he manage to accomplish it?
-He concentrates on the wants of the disciples to tempt him to transgress – but each one is tempted when he has pulled away and seduced by his desires.
+He concentrates on the wants of the disciples to tempt him to transgress – but each one is tempted when he has pulled away and is seduced by his desires.
 (James 1:14; James 1:15)

 What do you think?
 Temptation’s underlying aim is to cause the disciple to sin.
 Don’t forget that sin has always been the cause that separates man from God and once separated from God, man is in a condition of spiritual death.
 It is written – Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.
 (James 1:15)

-Is Persecution one of the Challenges of the 12 Disciples?
+Is Persecution One of the Challenges of the 12 Disciples?

 Persecution is the culmination of numerous negative events, such as hatred, death, arbitrary arrest, torture, jail, and so on, all on behalf of Jesus Christ.
 Jesus was forthright enough to warn His disciples that such a thing would occur.
 Let us look at some of the various types of persecution outlined by Jesus